Professor of Organ

 Robert L. Town Distinguished Professor of Organ and Associate Professor

-She holds the “Certificat d’Aptitude de Professeur d’Orgue” delivered by the Republic of France.
-A renowned teacher, she has served as organ professor at the Conservatory of Music in Clamart near Paris and from 1997 to 2006 at the French National Regional Conservatory in Caen in Normandy.
-In the fall of 2006, she was appointed Associate Professor of Organ, holding the Ann & Dennis Ross Endowed Faculty of Distinction chair at the Wichita State University School of Music in Kansas.
-In addition to heading the organ program, she also produces the Rie Bloomfield Organ Series and performs monthly half-hour organ recitals, the “Wednesdays in Wiedemann” series she created in 2007.
+She holds the “Certificat d’Aptitude de Professeur d’Orgue” awarded by the Republic of France.
+A highly regarded teacher, she served as organ professor at the Conservatory of Music in Clamart, near Paris from 1990-2006 and from 1997 to 2006 at the French National Regional Conservatory in Caen in Normandy.
+In 2006 she returned to the United States and that summer was appointed Associate Professor of Organ, holding the Robert L. Town Distinguished Professor of Organ chair at the Wichita State University School of Music in Kansas.
+In addition to heading the organ program, she is producer and artistic director of the Rie Bloomfield Organ Series, “Distinguished Guest Artists”, and the “Wednesdays in Wiedemann” series she created in 2007 (for which she performs monthly half-hour organ recitals) which are videotaped for YouTube.

-Lynne Davis performs extensively and always to enthusiastic critical acclaim both in Europe and North America.
-Her recordings include discs, radio broadcasts and live performances particularly on the famed organ at Chartres Cathedral in France where her disc “Musique pour Cathédrales” won the coveted French 5 Diapasons award.
-After Ms. Davis’ recording, “Lynne Davis en Concert” on the world-renowned Cavaillé-Coll organ at the church of St. Etienne in Caen in Normandy, her most recent CD is “Lynne Davis at the Marcussen organ in Wiedemann Hall” at Wichita State University.
+Lynne Davis’s recordings include discs, radio broadcasts and live performances, including those on the famed organ at Chartres Cathedral.
+Her disc, “Musique pour Cathédrales”, released on the Quantum label, won the coveted 5 Diapasons award in France.
+Other Chartres recordings by Ms. Davis’ include Jehan ALAIN et Maurice DURUFLE and a varied program of Raison, Bach, Vierne, Roger-Ducasse and Litaize.
+“Lynne Davis en Concert” was made on the world-renowned Cavaillé-Coll organ at the church of St. Etienne in Caen in Normandy.
+Her most recent CD, is “Lynne Davis at the Marcussen organ in Wiedemann Hall” at Wichita State University was released in 2010.
+All of her recitals at Wichita State University since 2006 have been recorded “live” and are archived there.

 In 2011, Lynne Davis received the Excellence in Creativity Award from Wichita State University.
-Following the immense success of the American Alain Festival she organized at her university in Wichita to celebrate the 100th anniversary of the birth of Jehan Alain, she was awarded as a French citizen the prestigious distinction of Chevalier de l’Ordre des Arts et des Lettres from the French Ministry of Culture and Communication in 2012.
+Following the immense success of the American Alain Festival which she organized at Wichita State University to celebrate the 100th anniversary of the birth of Jehan Alain, she was awarded as a French citizen the prestigious distinction of Chevalier de l’Ordre des Arts et des Lettres from the French Ministry of Culture and Communication in 2012.
+In 2013, she received the medal of the city of Wichita from Mayor Carl Brewer and in 2016, the Burton Pell award from the Wichita Arts Council.